Colin Jordan

-John Colin Campbell Jordan (19 June 1923 – 9 April 2009) was a leading figure in post-war neo-Nazism in Great Britain.
-In the far-right circles of the 1960s, Jordan represented the most explicitly "Nazi" inclination in his open use of the styles and symbols of Nazi Germany.
+John Colin Campbell Jordan (19 June 1923 – 9 April 2009) was a British politician and a leading figure in post-war neo-Nazism in the UK.
+In the far-right circles of the 1960s, Jordan represented the most explicitly Nazi inclination in his open use of the styles and symbols of Nazi Germany.
 Through his leadership of organisations such as the National Socialist Movement and the World Union of National Socialists, Jordan advocated a pan-Aryan "Universal Nazism".
 Although later unaffiliated with any political party, Jordan remained an influential voice on the British far right.

 Early life

+John Colin Campbell Jordan was born in Birmingham on 19 June 1923.
 The son of a lecturer, Percy Jordan, and a teacher, Bertha Jordan, Jordan was educated at Warwick School from 1934 to 1942.
-During the Second World War he attempted to enlist in the Fleet Air Arm and the RAF but after failing the tests for both he enlisted in the Royal Army Educational Corps.
+During the Second World War he attempted to enlist in the Fleet Air Arm and the RAF, but, after failing the tests for both, he enlisted in the Royal Army Educational Corps.
 After being demobilised in 1946 he studied at Sidney Sussex College, Cambridge, graduating in 1949 with second class honours in history.
-The same year he became a teacher at Stoke Secondary Modern Boys School, Coventry, where he taught mathematics.
-In 1953 he received his M.A.
+That same year he became a teacher at Stoke Secondary Modern Boys School, Coventry, where he taught mathematics.
+In 1953, he received his M.A.
 He joined the League of Empire Loyalists and became its Midlands organiser.

-At Cambridge Jordan formed a Nationalist Club, from which he was invited to join the short-lived British People's Party, a group of former British Union of Fascists members led by Lord Tavistock, heir to the Duke of Bedford.
-After the Second World War Jordan joined the British League of Ex-Servicemen and Women, a pro-fascist group led by Sir Oswald Mosley's secretary, Jeffrey Hamm, but Jordan soon became associated with Arnold Leese and was left a house in Leese's will.
+At Cambridge Jordan formed a Nationalist Club.
+Jordan soon became associated with Arnold Leese and was left the use of a house in Leese's will.
 This became the Notting Hill base of operations when Jordan launched the White Defence League in 1956.
 Jordan later merged this party with the National Labour Party to form the British National Party in 1960, although he split from it after a quarrel with John Bean, who was opposed to Jordan's advocacy of Nazism.